SwirlLang/Swirl/README.md

 # Lambda Code

 Lambda code is a new high level compiled statically typed programming language.
 Written in python, C, C++.
-Its [syntax](syntax.md) is far more easier then other middle level compiled languages. like cpp for example.
+Its [syntax](syntax.md) is far more simplrer than other middle level compiled languages like C, C++.

 ### Lambda Code
 ```lc